ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

 ^^^^^^^^^^^^^^^^^^^

 There are two ways to link your packages against a new dependency.
-The recommended way in modern CMake is to only use targets, eporting and linking against them.
+The recommended way in modern CMake is to only use targets, exporting and linking against them.
 CMake targets are namespaced, similar to C++.
 For instance, a target may be Eigen3::Eigen.

 If a target version of the dependency exists, it is advised to use this version.